urpatton/OSD-Wizard-UDI-Replacement/README.md

 	} | Export-Csv "\\Some\Pathto\OSDWizardRoot\OSDListOfLanguages.csv" -NoTypeInformation -Force

-	Use this command to generate an updated timezone list Items will appear in the dropdown list in the same order as the CSV Get-TimeZone -ListAvailable | Export-Csv -NoClobber -NoTypeInformation -Path "\\Some\Pathto\OSDWizardRoot\OSDTimeZonelist.csv"
+	Use this command to generate an updated timezone list Items will appear in the dropdown list in the same order as the CSV or UDI XML Get-TimeZone -ListAvailable | Export-Csv -NoClobber -NoTypeInformation -Path "\\Some\Pathto\OSDWizardRoot\OSDTimeZonelist.csv"

 	Applicaitons selection tab
-	Items will appear in the dropdown list in the same order as the CSV Is empty by default
+	Items will appear in the dropdown list in the same order as the CSV or UDI XML Is empty by default
 	To populate the Application selection list
 	Use the list from the UDI wizard XML